We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 Unfortunately, the Gaggia Unica has been discontinued.
 For similar Gaggia models, check out our Gaggia Anima review

 Recommended for: Single power drinkers.
 Small households with 2-3 casual coffee drinkers.
-People new to the world of specialty coffee.
+People who are new to the world of specialty coffee.

-Although the Gaggia Unica didn’t score quite as high in terms of points, some users may consider it to be the superior machine, because it’s a super automatic, which means that everything you need to start making all your favorite coffee drinks is built into the device.
+Although the Gaggia Unica didn’t score quite as high in terms of points, some users may consider it to be the superior machine, because it’s super-automatic, which means that everything you need to start making all your favorite coffee drinks is built into the device.
 Just add beans and water (and milk, if you’re making a milk-based drink), and you’re in business!

 Very Good Specs